Azure/terraform-azurerm-avm-res-devopsinfrastructure-pool/examples/private-networking/README.md

 <!-- BEGIN_TF_DOCS -->
-# Example of deploying DevOps Managed Pools with Public Networking
+# Example of deploying DevOps Managed Pools with Private Networking

-This deploys the module in its simplest form with the minimum variable inputs for Azure Managed DevOps Pools.
-It uses public networking.
+This deploys the module with Private Networking for Azure Managed DevOps Pools.

+There are some points of note for this example:

+- There is a special built in service principal called `DevOpsInfrastructure` that is used to join the Managed DevOps Pool to the Virtual Network Subnet.
+This service principal must be granted role assignments to the virtual network and subnet for this to work.
+You can read more here: <https://learn.microsoft.com/en-us/azure/devops/managed-devops-pools/configure-networking?view=azure-devops&tabs=azure-portal#to-check-the-devopsinfrastructure-principal-access>
+- In the example we have created a custom role in order to demonstrate least privilege access, but you can also use the built in `Network Contributor` role.

 ```hcl
 variable "azure_devops_organization_name" {